raine/tmux-snaglord/README.md

 - **Command blocks**: Each command and its output is a single selectable unit—no manual boundary selection
 - **Cross-pane workflow**: View history from any pane, paste back to where you started.
-Switch source panes with `;` without restarting
+Switch source panes with `;` or search all visible panes at once
 - **Three viewing modes** (Tab to switch):
   - **Commands**: Browse commands and their outputs
   - **JSON**: Auto-detects and extracts JSON with syntax highlighting